Oil, gas, nuclear and coal are misunderstood and undervalued

 Unlike wind and solar, it doesn’t depend on weather and can support dense cities, heavy industry, and data-heavy economies.

+However, nuclear isn’t a near-term solution.
+New projects require 10–15 years from approval to operation.
 The result is a timing mismatch: nuclear is necessary, but it cannot close today’s supply gap.

 Public perception is beginning to shift.
 Policymakers across Europe and North America have softened prior opposition.
 Several countries have delayed plant closures, and small modular reactor (SMR) initiatives are gaining political backing.
 Technology companies have also begun exploring direct nuclear partnerships to secure long-term power supply.

 This timing matters for investors.
-Oil, gas, and coal benefit first because they are the only scalable sources ready to meet today’s demand.
+Oil, natural gas, and coal benefit first because they are the only scalable sources ready to meet today’s demand.
 Nuclear’s opportunity unfolds over a longer horizon.
 As reliability becomes increasingly valuable, nuclear capacity is likely to expand, but the build timelines ensure fossil fuels remain essential in the interim.

 Coal: The Option Nobody Wants